logiqai/docs/logiq-ui-configuration/alert-destinations.md

 # Incident management

-When an alert triggers, LOGIQ Insights sends alert details to its designated alert destinations.
-LOGIQ Insights supports the following types of alert destinations.
+When an alert triggers, Apica Ascent Insights sends alert details to its designated alert destinations.
+Apica Ascent Insights supports the following types of alert destinations.

 * **E-mail**
 * **ChatWork**